kiminh/qlib/docs/component/estimator.rst

 The class `SomeTrainer` should be in the module `custom_trainer`, and Qlib could parse the `module_path` to load the class.

-About strategy
+Strategy Field
 -----------------

-User can specify strategy through a config file, for example:
+Users can specify strategy through a config file, for example:

 .. code-block:: YAML